bmahajan/FP2/README.md

-General install instructions can be found here https://svelte.dev/blog/svelte-for-new-developers After cloning, remember to run 'npm install' in the app folder(this should only be required the first time) To run the app after cloning the repo, navigate into the folder through the terminal and run: npm run dev
+General install instructions can be found here https://svelte.dev/blog/svelte-for-new-developers After cloning, remember to run 'npm install' in the app folder(this should only be required the first time).

+To run the app after cloning the repo, navigate into the folder through the terminal and run: npm run dev